cesca95/TeleoperatedGroundRobot/README.md

     sudo LeapControlPanel
     ```

-5. If you want to start just driver, you can use the following command:
+5. If you want to start just the driver, you can use the following command:

     ```
     sudo leapd
     ```

-6. Use this command to restart the driver
+6. Use this commands to restart the driver

     ```
     sudo service leapd stop
+    sudo service leapd start
     ```

-#### Installin the ROS driver for the Leap Motion controller
+#### Installing the ROS driver for the Leap Motion controller
 1. Download ROS driver

     ```
     git clone https://github.com/ros-drivers/leap_motion
     ```

-2. Set the path of the Leap Motion SDK in the .bashrc file.
-Assuming that the Leap SDK is in the user's home folder with the name LeapSDK, we have to set the path variable in .bashrc as follows.
+2. Set the path of the Leap Motion SDK in the `.bashrc` file.
+Assuming that the Leap SDK is in the user's `home` folder with the name `LeapSDK`, we have to set the path variable in `.bashrc` as follows.

     ```
     export LEAP_SDK=$LEAP_SDK:$HOME/LeapSDK
     ```

-3. We also have to add the path of the Python extension of the Leap Motion SDK to .bashrc.
+3. We also have to add the path of the Python extension of the Leap Motion SDK to `.bashrc`.

     ```
     export PYTHONPATH=$PYTHONPATH:$HOME/LeapSDK/lib:$HOME/LeapSDK/lib/x64
     ```

-4. In new terminal copy the libLeap.so file to /usr/local/lib.
+4. In new terminal copy the `libLeap.so` file to `/usr/local/lib`.
 Here is how we do it:

     ```
     sudo cp $LEAP_SDK/lib/x64/libLeap.so /usr/local/lib
     ```

-5. After copying, execute ldconfig:
+5. After copying, execute `ldconfig`:

     ```
     sudo ldconfig
     ```

-6. Create a ROS workspace or copy the leap_motion package to an existing ROS workspace and use catkin_make
+6. Create a ROS workspace or copy the `leap_motion` package to an existing ROS workspace and use `catkin_make`
-You can use the following command to install the leap_motion package:
+You can use the following command to install the `leap_motion` package:

     ```
     catkin_make install --pkg leap_motion